On infinite effectivity of motivic spectra and the vanishing of their motives: On infinite effectivity and other supplements

-\begin{rema} So we obtain that $\mklam^c$ induces an exact conservative functor from the localization of $\shlamc(k)$ by its subcategory of infinitely effective objects into $\dmlamc(k)$ (under the condition that $p\in S$).
+\begin{rema} 1.
+So we obtain that $\mklam^c$ induces an exact conservative functor from the localization of $\shlamc(k)$ by its subcategory of infinitely effective objects into $\dmlamc(k)$ (under the assumption that $p\in S$).

-Now, recall that the same restriction on $S$ ensures the existence of an exact conservative {\it weight complex} functor $ \dmlamc(k)\to K^b(\chowlam(k))$ (that was essentially constructed in \cite{bws} and in \cite{bzp} in the case $p>0$; see \cite[Propositions 3.1.1, 2.3.2]{bonivan} for the $\lam$-linear formulation).
-So the composition functor is conservative also; if $k$ is non-orderable this is actually a functor $\shlamc(k)\to K^b(\chowlam(k))$ (by Corollary \ref{ceasylam}).
-Note however that $\eta\neq 0$ unless $2\in S$ (by Theorem 6.3.3 of \cite{morintao}); hence there cannot exist a Chow weight structure for $\shlamc(k)$ in this case (easy; see Remark 6.3.1(3) of \cite{bgern}) and this composition version of the weight complex functor does not come from a weight structure. \end{rema}
+Now, recall that the same restriction on $S$ ensures the existence of an exact conservative {\it weight complex} functor $ \dmlamc(k)\to K^b(\chowlam(k))$ (that was essentially constructed in \cite{bws} for $p=0$ and in \cite{bzp} in the case $p>0$; see \cite[Propositions 3.1.1, 2.3.2]{bonivan} for the $\lam$-linear formulation).
+Thus the composition functor is conservative as well; if $k$ is non-orderable this is actually a functor $\shlamc(k)\to K^b(\chowlam(k))$ (by Corollary \ref{ceasylam}).

+2. Note however that $\eta\neq 0$ unless $2\in S$ (by Theorem 6.3.3 of \cite{morintao}); hence there cannot exist a {\it Chow weight structure} on $\shlamc(k)$ in this case (i.e., the motivic spectra of smooth projective varieties cannot belong to the heart of any weight structure on $\shlamc(k)$; see the easy Remark 5.2.7(6) of \cite{bgn}) and this composed version of the weight complex functor does not come from a weight structure.

+On the other hand, in \cite{bokum} an interesting weight structure $w_{\chow}^{eff}$ on $\dmelam(k)$ that is {\it generated} by motives of all smooth varieties was considered. $w_{\chow}^{eff}$ "naturally" extends to $\dmlam(k)$; the heart of the resulting weight structure $w_{\chow}$ naturally contains the category of Chow motives.
+Now, it may make sense to consider similar definitions for $\shelam(k)\subset \shlam(k)$; yet the hearts of the resulting weight structures probably will not be closely related to Chow motives.